 Basic Chia Seed Pudding

-1 cup raw milk
+1 cup raw milk, or milk of choice

 3-4 Tbsp. chia seeds, *see notes